natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20211.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''Object 211''' is a prototype designed by the Chinese People's Liberation Army in the late 1950s to produce an effective amphibious tank.
 By 1957, the structure of the Chinese People's Liberation Army had been revised, and the Chinese Marines were integrated into the Chinese Army.
 The southeast coastal areas remained unstable as the Chinese Nationalist Army in Taiwan, led by the Kuomintang, has not abandoned the goal of "counterattacking the mainland."
 Since Southern China is mountainous and has a lot of rice fields with water networks and rivers, it was considered that medium and heavy tanks would be unsuitable and amphibious vehicles would play an indispensable role during defence.
 In July 1958, a development code called "Project 211" was assigned, and China purchased the Soviet Union's [[PT-76 (Family)|PT-76]] amphibious tank to acquire the technologies.
 The program initially encountered various challenges due to the Chinese tank industry's inadequate technologies at the time, primarily as a result of World War II and the Civil War.
-Nonetheless, by the early 1960s, the program had proven to be a success, and it was ready for production as the [[Type 63-I|Type 63-I amphibious light tank]].
+Nonetheless, by the early 1960s, the program had proven to be a success, and it was ready for production as the [[Type 63-I|Type 63 amphibious light tank]].
 The model in-game represented the 4th prototype with new Type 62 85 mm cannon now displayed at Block 4 of family housings at Institute 201 (aka China North Vehicle Research Institute, 中国北车研究所).

-Introduced in [[Update "La Royale"]], Object 221 is a unique tank that can provide players with significant insights into the Chinese tank development philosophies that were influenced by the Soviet Union during the late 1950s.
+Introduced in [[Update "La Royale"]], Object 211 is a unique tank that can provide players with significant insights into the Chinese tank development philosophies that were influenced by the Soviet Union during the late 1950s.
 Due to the diversity of landscapes in China at the time, several tank designs were needed to effectively defend the mainland against potential adversaries.
 Since the prototype was intended to be amphibious, it was lightly armoured and offered low protection only against light machine guns and artillery shrapnel.
-However, due to its low profile and high top speed, Object 211 will give players the advantage of taking strategic areas early in the battle.
+However, due to its low profile and high speed, Object 211 will give players the advantage of taking strategic areas early in the battle.
 The 85 mm Type-62-85-TC tank gun has excellent firepower and can readily engage and dispatch adversaries with a single well-placed shot.

 == General info ==
 === Survivability and armour ===